We’re taking a step back to look at some of the best cards from the 1978 Topps Baseball set.

 Another quad RC featuring four players, Garth Iorg, Dave Oliver, Sam Perlozzo, and Lou Whitaker are found on the Rookie 2nd Basemen card.
 It follows the same basic design, with small squares for each player, set across a red and white background.

-I’m terms of value, it’s easier to find in good condition compared to the card seen above, so it makes for a more affordable investment price overall (Best Luka Doncic Cards Under $100).
+In terms of value, it’s easier to find in good condition than the card seen above, so it makes for a more affordable investment price overall (Best Luka Doncic Cards Under $100).

 1978 Nolan Ryan Topps #400